facebook/lexical/examples/emoticons.md

 }
 ```

 Once we have this class, we can override the createDOM method to control how our new node is rendered in the browser.
-In this case, we want to give it a specific class name to apply our emoticon styles, so we'll add an argument to the constructor to accomodate that:
+In this case, we want to give it a specific class name to apply our emoticon styles, so we'll add an argument to the constructor to accommodate that:

 ```jsx
 import {TextNode} from 'lexical';